mbrandonw/mbrandonw.github.io/_drafts/state-action-reducer.md

 ---
 layout: post
-title:  "Composable Reducers with an Effects System"
+title:  "Composable Reducers"
 date:   2017-07-28
-categories: swift fp redux effects
+categories: swift fp redux
 author: Brandon Williams
 ---

-[Elm](http://elm-lang.org) and [Redux](http://redux.js.org) have popularized a concise way of modeling changing state in an understandable and testable way.
-It consists of a few simple pieces: a struct of state, an enum of actions, a “reducer” to create new state from the current state and an action, and finally some mechanism to notify interested parties of state changes.
+[Elm](http://elm-lang.org) and [Redux](http://redux.js.org) have popularized a concise way of managing Applications state in an understandable and testable way.
+It consists of a few simple pieces: a model for state, a model for actions, a “reducer” to create new state from the current state and an action, and finally some runtime mechanism to accumulate state over time and update UI.
 In this article we will dissect the pattern in depth and show off some nice compositions lurking underneath the scenes.

-We will also create a full blown effects system for modeling side-effects in a testable way.
+TODO: playground link

 ## State, Action, Reducer